hackclub/hackclub/workshops/getting_started_with_react/README.md

 # The period is NOT a typo
 $ git add .
 $ git commit -m “First Commit”
-# Go to github and copy the repository url
+# Go to GitHub and copy the repository url
 $ git remote add origin [Repository URL]
 $ git remote -v
 $ git push origin master
 ```

-### Now you have your code all on github!
+### Now you have your code all on GitHub!

 ### Create an account at [Netlify](https://www.netlify.com/)

-  - Link your account with the github repository and upload the \build folder
+  - Link your account with the GitHub repository and upload the \build folder
   - Now your website should run on Netlify!

 ### To add a custom domain